 To the contrary, the most decisive victory of all here is Caribbean Beach on the pricing front.
 It wins that one by a wide margin, and is the main reason this is now a toss up.
 With that said, if money is no issue to you, choose the Polynesian–it’s the objectively better of the two resorts when price is taken out of the equation.
 Not by a huge margin, but by a big enough one to make that our recommendation.

 On a personal note, if we were ‘forced’ to choose between paying rack rate at Disney’s Polynesian Village Resort and Disney’s Caribbean Beach Resort, without question, we’d choose the latter.
 Every.
 Single.
 Time.
 Even with normal discounts, the price difference is not proportionate to the quality difference for us.
-We can have a perfectly nice time at Caribbean Beach Resort, and know how to leverage its amenities.
+We can have a perfectly nice time at Caribbean Beach Resort, know how to leverage its amenities, and prefer the Skyliner to the monorail.

 Plus, traveling without kids negates the size difference between the rooms and we routinely resort-hop for table service dinner, anyway.
-The biggest downside for us is location and transportation, but it’s not enough to overcome that glaring price difference.
+For us, most of the downsides of Caribbean Beach are negligible, and definitely not enough to overcome that glaring price difference.
 (Again, for us.)
-We do use DVC points to stay at the Poly, but I can’t imagine ever paying out of pocket to stay there again.
-We’re just too frugal.
+We do use DVC points to stay at the Poly, but it’s just really hard to justify paying rack rates and it’s pretty rare for decent discounts at Disney’s Polynesian Village Resort.

 That’s just us, though and your mileage may vary on the question of value for money.
 That’s really what we’re most curious as to what everyone else thinks with this one.
 Obviously, in a strict question of which is best, the Poly wins.
 However, when you factor in cost, a really strong argument can be made for Disney’s Caribbean Beach Resort.